Two BRPD officers ordered to learn about systemic racism after discovery of racist emails

 "They wonder why their called N****rs!!
 I am F***ing PISSED!!!!" another read.

-According to the Advocate, the department launched an internal investigation into the use of racially-insensitive language, which were said to be isolated incidents.

-The newspaper reports both officers were ordered to participate in a class on the "dehumanization of black men and boys," which they recently completed.
+The department confirms it launched an internal investigation into the use of racially-insensitive language, which were said to be isolated incidents.
+Both officers were ordered to participate in a class on the "dehumanization of black men and boys," which they recently completed.